psrearick/pm-reports/Docs/System Specification.md

 - `Transactions (Master)` holds the canonical dataset.
 Every record carries:
   - `Transaction ID` (UUID), `Deleted` (boolean flag), `Deleted Timestamp`, etc., with additional hidden columns to support soft deletes.
-- `Entry Controls` stores the user-facing controls for start/end dates, optional property filter, report label, and checkbox overrides.
+- `Entry Controls` stores the user-facing controls for start/end dates, optional property filter, and report label.
 Values from this sheet drive both staging and report generation.
 - `Entry & Edit (Staging)` loads a filtered view based on property/date and includes the following behaviors:
   - Non-deleted rows appear by default.
   - A "Show Deleted" checkbox toggles visibility of soft-deleted rows; when visible they display as checked in the `Deleted` column.